jahaltom/COVID-19-Quantification/README.md

 ## Parameters
 The salmon tool parameters are specified in the params directory(needed by pyrpipe).
-To modify the parameters edit salmon_index.yaml. pyrpipe parameters are specified in the pyrpipe_conf.yaml file. config.yaml contains important parameters for the Snakefiles(SRA_Data and Mason_Data).
+To modify the parameters edit salmon_index.yaml. pyrpipe parameters are specified in the pyrpipe_conf.yaml file. config.yaml contains important parameters for the Snakefiles(SRA_Data and Mason_Data) such as thread number for Salmon, path to fasta, output directory name.

 ## Snakefiles and filters